Skip to Main Content

 • Form 944, Employer’s Annual Federal Tax Return.
 Small employers (those whose annual liability for Social Security, Medicare and withheld federal income taxes is $1,000 or less) may be allowed to file Form 944 annually instead of filing Form 941 quarterly.

 • Form 1099-NEC, Nonemployee Compensation.
-If the employer pays independent contractors $600 or more in a year, they’re required to file Form 1099-NEC for each contractor.
+If the employer pays independent contractors $600 or more in a year, it’s required to file Form 1099-NEC for each contractor.

 Penalties for late/nonpayment of payroll taxes